 5. Get expert advice before the move

-They could also help you come up with a plan to make the actual move easier too.
+They could also help you come up with a plan to make the actual move easier, too.

 Recommended for you:

 Better Health While Aging is a health and caregiving education website created and curated by Dr. Leslie Kernisan.
-She’s been practicing geriatrician since 2006 and has a special interest in family caregivers.
+She’s been practicing as a geriatrician since 2006 and has a special interest in family caregivers.
 Dr. Kernisan is board-certified in internal medicine and in geriatrics.
 She’s a Clinical Instructor in the UCSF Division of Geriatrics and a graduate of Princeton University, Case Western Reserve University School of Medicine, and the UC Berkeley School of Public Health.

 The best laid plans….